MichaelWallace30/CommProtocol/README.md

 - Cross-platform library (Linux/POSIX/Windows)
 - Supports Loose Coupling.
 - Allows connections via Serial, UDP, and Zigbee.
-- C# Wrapper
+- C# Wrapper.
+- Encrypted connection with AES.
 - Designed in an Object Oriented manner to make it easier to use the library.

 Features currently implementing:
 - TCP implementation
-- AES Encryptions for protocol.
+- custom AES Encryption implementation for protocol.
 - JNI Wrapping for communications use.
 - Network Automation
 - Publish/Subscribe designing